opencontrail

 Northbound and southbound interfaces

 To implement policy and service chaining, use the Northbound Interface and express your policy at a high level.
 For example, you may require HTTP or NAT and force traffic via load balancers or virtual firewalls.
 Contrail does this automatically and issues instructions to the Vrouter, forcing traffic to the correct virtual appliance.
-In addition, it can create all the right routes and tunnels, causing traffic through the correct sequence of virtual machines.
+In addition, it can create all the suitable routes and tunnels, causing traffic through the proper sequence of virtual machines.

 Contrail achieves this automatically with southbound protocols, such as XMPP (Extensible Messaging and Presence Protocol) or BGP.
 XMPP is a communications protocol based on XML (Extensible Markup Language).